reidrac/swift-nbd-server/README.rst

     username = user
     password = pass

-Optionally an *authurl* token can be used to specify an authentication URL per container.
 A container can be exported write protected with *read-only* token set to 1 (by default all containers are exported read-write).